Atlanta's West End gets state-of-art medical center

-ATLANTA — Throughout the pandemic, we've stressed the need for medical care, particularly in communities of color.
+ATLANTA — Throughout the pandemic, 11Alive has stressed the need for medical care, particularly in communities of color.

-There’s now a formidable answer in Atlanta’s West End community with a newly opened state-of-the-art health center, meeting medical needs in an area hard-hit economically with small businesses that have been shut down during the ongoing COVID-19 pandemic.
+There’s now a formidable answer in Atlanta’s West End community with a newly-opened and state-of-the-art health center, meeting medical needs in an area hard-hit economically with small businesses that have been shut down during the ongoing COVID-19 pandemic.

 From the outside, it's a sparkling, new three-story-tall, glass, and steel structure across Lee Street from the Morehouse School of Medicine's campus.